})();

 • Engine fan running more frequently or constantly

 Professional mechanic and extreme weather driving instructor Tom Chen, who we consulted for this guide, explains: "Most people wait until they see steam or red temperature warnings, but by then you're looking at expensive repairs.
-Watch your temperature gauge-if it's running even 10-15 degrees hotter than normal, find shade and investigate.
-I've documented hundreds of these cases in my work with the Automotive Service Association."
+Watch your temperature gauge-if it reaches the 3/4 mark or climbs above its normal position, find shade immediately and investigate once the engine cools completely.
+Never ignore a rising temperature gauge."

 Comparison: Early vs. Standard vs. Evening Departures